• Skip to primary navigation

 What's the Story Behind this Recipe?

-I love fried chicken.
-I don’t eat it often, but I love it.
-Back when I was a kid, my BFF's Gramma Barbara made THE BEST southern fried chicken I've ever eaten, or ever hope to eat, in my life.
+Back when I was a kid, my Gramma Barbara made the best Southern fried chicken I've ever eaten, or ever hope to eat, in my life.
 Tender, juicy, crispy, and seasoned just right, Gramma B's chicken was so finger-licking delicious that it tasted like it had been fried in heaven.
 It was Perfect.

 Gramma B

-Gramma B taught me how to make fried chicken a couple of times, and I think I got the basics down fine, but I could never make it quite as good as she did.
-I don't know if was her skillet, or the lard (of course it was the lard) or some other sublime combination of environmental and mystical factors, but her fried chicken was absolutely divine and mine was, at best, pretty darn good.
+As a young teen, Gramma B taught me how to make fried chicken a couple of times, and I think I got the basics down fine, but I could never make it quite as good as she did.
+I don't know if was her skillet, or the lard (of course it was the lard) or some other sublime combination of environmental and mystical factors, but her fried chicken was absolutely divine, while mine was, at best, pretty darn good.

-In my quest to scratch my fried chicken itch, I've ordered fried chicken at nearly every place from Portland to Memphis that serves it.
-While some places turn out a very decent chicken plate, nothing has ever come close to ringing that elusive Gramma B-worthy, southern fried chicken bell for me.
-There's always something missing.
+Over the years, I've ordered fried chicken at nearly every place from Portland to Memphis that serves it.
+While some places turn out a very decent chicken plate, nothing has ever come close to ringing that elusive Gramma-worthy, Southern-fried chicken bell.
+There is always something missing.

-Then we went to Nashville and discovered Hot Chicken.
+Then we went to Tennessee and discovered Nashville Hot Chicken.

 Nashville Hot Chicken is a hyper-regional specialty with a long, colorful, sordid history involving a philandering man, a jealous woman hell-bent on revenge, and a whole lot 'a hot pepper juice.

-The origins of Nashville Hot Chicken is a finely-woven tale that I simply can't do justice and still keep this post under ten thousand words, so I'm not even going to try.
+The history of the original Nashville Hot Chicken recipe is a finely-woven tale that I simply can't do justice and still keep this post under ten thousand words, so I'm not even going to try.
 (And I don't need to, because The Bitter Southerner has done a bang-up job telling the story for us: when you have a minute or ten, I strongly encourage you to read about how Nashville Hot Chicken really came to be!)

 The minute Mr B and I heard the term "hot chicken," we were all over it like red beans on rice.
-We did a little research, and discovered that Nashville's Prince's Hot Chicken Shack is the acknowledged home of the original hot chicken, so we made plans to check it out.
+We did a little research, and discovered that Nashville's Prince's Hot Chicken Shack is the acknowledged home of the original Nashville hot chicken recipe, so we made plans to check it out.

 However, so many of the Nashville locals we asked pointed us toward relative newcomer Hattie B's that we decided to try it instead.
 (Just like the slider-eaters in the Great Southern Slider Debate, hot chicken-eaters appear to have a fierce loyalty to their chosen chicken fryer!)